jayprophit/knowledge-base/temp_reorg/quantum_ai_system/README.md

+---
+title: Quantum Ai System Documentation
+description: Documentation and guides for the Quantum Ai System module.
+author: Knowledge Base Team
+created_at: '2025-07-05'
+updated_at: '2025-07-05'
+version: 1.0.0
+---

 # Quantum AI System

 This directory contains the code and documentation for the Quantum AI System, integrating quantum computing, advanced AI, blockchain, frequency analysis, automation, and secure deployment.
 Each submodule is documented and cross-linked for full discoverability and traceability.